ehsansdr/daily-spring-Tutorial/README.md

 ### **@RestController**

-is annotation and if you open that by ctrl+click you see these annotations so you can create rest API **@Target(ElementType.TYPE)**
+is annotation and if you open that by ctrl+click you see these annotations, so you can create rest API **@Target(ElementType.TYPE)**
 **@Retention(RetentionPolicy.RUNTIME)**